-Channel Testing Sequence

-Sequence Testing

-Sequence: 12 Days.fseq 🔹

-Start Time: 0 (Seconds from beginning of sequence)

-Play Stop Play/stop the selected sequence

-Pause/UnPause Pause a running sequence or UnPause a paused sequence

-Step single-step a paused sequence one frame

-Step Back Single-step a paused sequence backwards one frame

-1. This page file.
-It doe 2.
-The Seque sting Limitations: is for testing sequences, it does not test audio or video or synchronization of a sequence with any media is test Master/Remote sequence synchronization. ence Testing functionality currently only works when FPP is in an idle state and no playlists are playing.
-If starts while testing a sequence, the sequence being tested will be stopped automatically.
+Channel Testing Sequence Sequence Testing Sequence: 12 Days.fseq 🔹 Start Time: 0 (Seconds from beginning of sequence) Play Stop Play/stop the selected sequence Pause/UnPause Pause a running sequence or UnPause a paused sequence Step Single-step a paused sequence one frame Step Back Single-step a paused sequence backwards one frame Sequence Testing Limitations: 1.
+This page is for testing sequences, it does not test audio or video or synchronization of a sequence with any media file.
+It does test Master/Remote sequence synchronization.
+The Sequence Testing functionality currently only works when FPP is in an idle state and no playlists are playing.
+If a playlist starts while testing a sequence, the sequence being tested will be stopped automatically.